-In previous posts, we've explained which things to keep in mind when you start your first community, why you should run a Beta community, dos and don'ts for community building and how to boost engagement.
+In other blog posts, we’ve explained which why you should run a Beta community, dos and don’ts for community building and how to boost engagement.
 A returning point in all of these posts was that you need to set and monitor realistic KPIs for your community.
 But how do you choose and set those KPIs?
 This is what we will explore in this post.

 Community KPIs: Measure your Community Building

 KPIs (Key Performance Indicators) represent data that you can track in order to measure the success of your community.
 Depending on where you are in the phases of community building, these are the main KPIs that are interesting for you:

 - Community members: the number of users signing up to the community